dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 There is an implicit conversion from expression representing a value of a fixed-size buffer type to ```System.ReadOnlySpan<T>``` type.
 The result of conversion is a span returned by *AsReadOnlySpan* method.

+### List patterns

+[List patterns](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-11.0/list-patterns.md) will not be supported for instances of fixed-size buffer types.
+In order to be able to take advantage of list patterns on fixed-size buffer types, a target expression must be explicitly converted either to ```System.Span<T>```, or to ```System.ReadOnlySpan<T>``` type first.
+The reason is the fact that pattern evaluation liberally makes copies of the target expression, and it would be impossble to slice the copy into ```System.Span<T>```, but intent of the user might be to get instances of ```System.Span<T>``` from slicing.
+Even if the user would be fine with getting instances of ```System.ReadOnlySpan<T>``` from slicing, it wouldn't be ref safe to return (from a pattern) one created based on a compiler generated temp.
+Lifetime of temps is very short
+(a statement or an expression) and they are often reused.
+When a target expression is copied is unspecified, and, often, depends on complexity of the pattern and the evaluation strategy chosen by compiler.

+### MemoryMarshal.CreateReadOnlySpan

+We might want to specially recognize ```System.Runtime.InteropServices.MemoryMarshal.CreateReadOnlySpan``` method and allow passing a reference to a readonly location as its first argument.
+This should allow users to define their own fixed-size buffer types.
+For example, in order to be able to share a type across multiple assemblies and also include custom APIs into its definition.
+This might also help framework to define our shared fixed-size buffer types.

 ### Definite assignment checking